-If you want to sell or supply alcohol, you must apply for the appropriate licence.
-Each licence has its own application form, a non-refundable fee and requirements for specific additional documentation.
+Each licence has its own application form, a non-refundable fee and documentation requirements.

-Applications for a licence must be made to the Palmerston North District Licensing Committee (DLC) on the appropriate form with supporting information, including a Liquor Premises Compliance Certificate.
+Applications for a licence must be made to the Palmerston North District Licensing Committee (DLC) on the appropriate form with supporting information.

-Once lodged, applications are forwarded to the Police and, in some cases, the Medical Officer of Health (MOH) who then forwards a report to the DLC.
-All applications are required to be publicly notified by the applicant in the Manawatu Standard.
+Once lodged, applications are forwarded to the Police and, in some cases, the Medical Officer of Health (MoH) who then forwards a report to the DLC.
+All applications are required to be publicly notified.

-Once the above reports and supporting documents have been received, the Licensing Inspector will write a final report and forward this (including Police and MOH reports) to the DLC.
-The DLC will make a determination on whether an application is approved.
-If there is opposition from Police/MOH or objections from the public, it will be heard at a DLC hearing.
+The licensing inspector then writes a final report and forwards it, along with the other reports, to the DLC.
+The DLC decides whether an application is approved.
+If there is opposition from Police or the MoH, or objections from the public, it will be heard at a DLC hearing.

 If the application is within Council policy and no objections are received, a licence will be issued.
-Otherwise, the application will proceed to a hearing.
+Otherwise, the application will go to a hearing.